 The biological, mechanical and physical properties of mother-of-pearl

-The biological properties of mother-of-pearl have particular appeal when it comes to the repair and regeneration of soft tissue.
+The biological properties of mother-of-pearl have particular appeal when it comes to the repair and regeneration.

 - Biocompatibility: refers to a material’s ability to be accepted by the biological environment into which it is implanted, and to not cause damage to it.
 The by-products of the breakdown of mother-of-pearl (water, CO2, Ca2+ are not toxic to the human body